 Archetype - a concept "borrowed" from anthropology to denote supposedly universal and recurring mental images or themes.
-Jung's definition archetypes varied over time and have been the subject of debate as to their usefulness.
+Jung's definitions of archetypes varied over time and have been the subject of debate as to their usefulness.

+- Archetypal images universal symbols that can mediate opposites in the psyche, often found in religious art, mythology and fairy tales across cultures - Complex the repressed organisation of images and experiences that governs perception and behaviour

+C G Jung: Concepts of Analytical Psychology

+- Extraversion and introversion personality traits of degrees of openness or reserve contributing to psychological type. - Persona element of the personality that arises "for reasons of adaptation or personal convenience" the "masks" one puts on in various situations.

+• Shadow - the repressed, therefore unknown, aspects of the personality including those often considered to be negative

+C G Jung: Concepts of Analytical Psychology

-- Archetypal images universal symbols that can mediate opposites in the psyche, often found in religious art, mythology and fairy tales across cultures - Complex the repressed organisation of images and experiences that governs perception and behaviour - Extraversion and introversion personality traits of degrees of openness or reserve contributing to psychological type. - Persona element of the personality that arises "for reasons of adaptation or personal convenience" the "masks" one puts on in various situations.
-[99] - Shadow the repressed, therefore unknown, aspects of the personality including those often considered to be negative - Ego the center of the field of consciousness, the part of the psyche where our conscious sense of identity and existence resides.[99] - Collective unconscious aspects of unconsciousness experienced by all people in different cultures - Anima the contrasexual aspect of a man's psyche, his inner personal feminine conceived both as a complex and an archetypal image - Animus the contrasexual aspect of a woman's psyche, her inner personal masculine conceived both as a complex and an archetypal image - Self the central overarching concept governing the individuation process, as symbolised by mandalas, the union of male and female, totality, unity.
-Jung viewed it as the psyche's central archetype - Individuation the process of fulfilment of each individual "which negates neither the conscious or unconscious position but does justice to them both".
+Ego - the center of the field of consciousness, the part of the psyche where our conscious sense of identity and existence resides.

+- Collective unconscious aspects of unconsciousness experienced by all people in different cultures - Anima the contrasexual aspect of a man's psyche, his inner personal feminine conceived both as a complex and an archetypal image - Animus the contrasexual aspect of a woman's psyche, her inner personal masculine conceived both as a complex and an archetypal image

+Self - the central overarching concept governing the individuation process, as symbolised by mandalas, the union of male and female, totality, unity.
+Jung viewed it as the psyche's central archetype

+Individuation - the process of fulfilment of each individual "which negates neither the conscious or unconscious position but does justice to them both".